-Thaddeus Stevens College of Technology will be the best two-year technical college of its kind by adding value to the lives of our students so that they will find skilled employment, be effective citizens, and reach their full potential.
 Thaddeus Stevens College of Technology has been changing the lives of students for over 100 years.
 Stevens provides a well-rounded, two-year education that virtually guarantees a good job and the opportunity for a better life.
 While most students select one of several job offers upon graduation, some choose to further their education.
 Accredited by the Middle States Association, Stevens College offers Associate Degrees and one-year certificates in range of technical majors.